-- {¶1} Appellant, Valorie Olah, appeals her convictions of Endangering Children, a third-degree felony in violation of R.C.
-2919.22(A)(E), and Involuntary Manslaughter, a first-degree felony in violation of R.C.
-2903.04(A).
+- {¶1} Appellant, Samantha Olah, appeals her conviction of Endangering Children, a third-degree felony in violation of R.C.
+2919.22(A)(E).
 For the following reasons, the judgment of the Ashtabula County Court of Common Pleas is reversed. - {¶2} On April 25, 2018, Police Sergeant David Bonfield was dispatched to 81 East Main St., Orwell, Ohio, after receiving a call that a three and a half year old child, Brantley Gilbert, had fallen down the stairs and was unresponsive.
-Valorie and her daughter, Samantha Olah, were watching Brantley that night and had been his babysitters for approximately six months.
+Samantha and her mother, Valorie Olah, were watching Brantley that night and had been his babysitters for approximately six months.
 The paramedics later arrived and transported him to a Geauga County hospital.
 He was life-flighted to Rainbow Babies and Children's Hospital, where he was pronounced brain dead and died two days later of a brain hemorrhage.